Select Page

 • Linking and working closely with families.

-• Accessing support agencies including the school psychologist, visiting teachers, associations and health services if required and agreed to.
+• Accessing support agencies, including the school psychologist, visiting teachers, associations and health services if required and agreed to.

 • Effective resourcing through funds available to enhance learning outcomes for all students at risk.